 - a.
 Meals served through the SPS Food & Nutrition Service Department (FNSD) shall comply with the National School Lunch and/or Breakfast standards for meal patterns, nutrient levels, and calorie requirements for the ages/grade levels served, as specified in 7 CFR 210.10 or 220.8, as applicable. - b.
-SPS is committed to offering school meals that are accessible to all students, are appealing and attractive to children, and are served in a clean setting. - c.
+SPS is committed to offering breakfast, lunch and afternoon snacks that are accessible to all students, are appealing and attractive to children, and are served in a clean setting. - c.
 The FNSD will continue to work on improving the nutritional quality and student acceptance of school meals by developing new culturally relevant recipes, giving students as many choices as possible, focusing on food presentation, and giving students opportunities to sample new foods. - d.
 The FNSD will work to support regional agriculture and the consumption of fruits and vegetables through the inclusion of locally grown produce in school meals. - e.
 Schools will allow at least 20 minutes when possible for students to eat meals within the designated period. - f.
 Schools will ensure water is made available and accessible to all students during meals and during the school day without charge. - g.
-The district will take steps to ensure that students qualifying for free or reduced priced meals are not overtly identified in any way.
+SPS qualifies for district-wide Community Eligibility Provision (CEP) until 2027.
+The district will provide all students with a 4-digit pin in order to not overtly identify students in any way.
 Applications for free/reduced priced meals are made available on the district website.
-Paper applications are available upon request. - h.
-Schools should avoid stigmatizing students who are unable to pay for their meal and must serve students a reimbursable meal, regardless of whether the student has money to pay or owes money.
+Paper applications are available upon request.